arjit-32/arjit-32.github.io/content/en/_index.md

     paddingY: 0
     align: center
     title:
-      - Helzo Ninja
+      - Helzo World!
     subtitle:
-      - Let curiosity lead the way
+      - This website is all about CS related articles.
+Also other random stuff.
     titleColor:
     titleShadow: true
     titleFontSize: 44